Peg Bracken

-Ruth Eleanor "Peg" Bracken (February 25, 1918 – October 20, 2007) was an American author of humorous books on cooking, housekeeping, etiquette and travel.
+Ruth Eleanor "Peg" Bracken (February 25, 1918 – October 20, 2007) was an American writer of humorous books on cooking, housekeeping, etiquette and travel.

 Biography

 Born in Filer, Idaho, Bracken grew up in St. Louis, Missouri and graduated from Antioch College in 1940.
 She married and moved to Portland, Oregon, where she worked as an advertising copywriter along with Homer Groening, father of Matt Groening.
-Groening and she also made a comic strip, Phoebe, Get Your Man together.
+She and Groening also made a comic strip, Phoebe, Get Your Man together.
 She lived for a number of years in Bolinas, California.